 I regularly teach undergraduate and graduate level courses and laboratories in the areas of Robotics, Mechatronics, Controls, and Embedded Systems.
 The list of recently developed courses is provided below.

-This course demonstrates the synergy between the control theory and robotics through applications and provides an in-depth coverage of control of manipulators and mobile robots.
-Topics include linearization, state space modeling and control of linear and nonlinear systems, feedback control, Lyapunov stability analysis of nonlinear control systems, set-point control, trajectory and motion control, compliance and force control, impedance control, adaptive robot control, robust control, and other advanced control topics.
-Course projects will emphasize simulation and practical implementation of control systems for robotic applications.
+This course explores the coupling between control theory and robotics through a balance of theory and application, and provides an in-depth coverage of control design for robotic manipulators and mobile robots.
+Topics include modeling of robot dynamics, linear and nonlinear control of robotic systems, robust and adaptive control, control of underactuated robots, and state-of-the-art advanced control concepts.
+Course projects will emphasize modeling, simulation and practical implementation of control systems for robotic applications.